-However, going through problems with anxiety and depression can sometimes be unbearable.
+Experiencing anxiety and/or depression can be unbearable.
 If this resonates with you, the experts at Covington Women’s Health Specialists are sharing tips for those struggling with mental health.

 Speak With a Professional